pulumi/docs/content/product/esc.md

           description: Never lose track of where configurations are being used.
 Trace the downstream impact of any secrets or configuration changes to see if they match expectations.
         - title: Versionable
           description: Create different versions of environments, so you can gracefully migrate between breaking configuration changes.

+integrate:
+    header: Natively integrated with your tools
+    cards:
+        - title: Use any secrets store
+          body: Pull and sync configuration and secrets with any secrets store – including HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, 1Password, and more.
+          icon: lock
+          color: salmon
+        - title: Access from anywhere
+          body: Consume configuration and secrets in any environment from any application, tool, or CI/CD platform via CLI, API, Kubernetes operator, the Pulumi Cloud UI, and in-code with Typescript/Javascript, Python, and Go SDKs.
+          icon: security
+          color: purple

+security:
+    header: Security you can trust (and prove)
+    items:
+        - icon: lock
+          icon_color: purple
+          title: Robust Access Controls
+          description: Pulumi ESC leverages the same Pulumi Cloud identity, RBAC, Teams, SAML/SCIM, OIDC, and scoped access tokens used for Pulumi IaC to ensure secrets management complies with enterprise security policies.
+        - icon: clipboard
+          icon_color: yellow
+          title: Fully Auditable
+          description: Every time secrets or configuration values are accessed or changed with Pulumi ESC, the action is fully logged for auditing.
+Logs include who accessed what, the action they took, and even a full record of showing which originating environments accessed values are inherited from.
+        - icon: clock
+          icon_color: salmon
+          title: Dynamic Secrets
+          description: Pulumi ESC provides just-in-time, short-lived credentials, making them easy to adopt as a security best practice.

+features:
+  - header: Centralized secrets management
+    body: Access, share, and manage confidential information such as secrets, passwords, and API keys as well as configuration information such as network settings and deployment options.
+  - header: Secrets orchestration
+    body: Pull and sync configuration and secrets from any secrets store and consume in any application, tool, or CI/CD platform.
+  - header: Composable environments
+    body: Environments support importing one into another, allowing for easy composability and inheritance of shared secrets and configuration.
+  - header: Versionable
+    body: Every change to an environment as well as any of its secrets and configuration is versioned, so rolling back or accessing an old version is easy.
+  - header: RBAC
+    body: Role-based access controls (RBAC) makes it easy to secure your secrets and configurations by assigning permissions to users based on their role within your organization.
+  - header: Dynamic secrets
+    body: Generate just-in-time, short-lived credentials that revoke access when the lease expires.
+  - header: Audit logging
+    body: All actions taken on environments, secrets, or configuration values are fully logged for auditing.
+  - header: Developer-friendly
+    body: Developers can easily access secrets via CLI, API, Kubernetes operator, the Pulumi Cloud UI, and in-code with Typescript/Javascript, Python, and Go SDKs.

+diagram:
+    items:
+        - number: 1
+          description: Pulumi ESC organizes secrets and configurations into logical groupings called environments.
+Each environment can be composed of multiple environments allowing easy inheritance of shared secrets and configuration.
+        - number: 2
+          description: Pulumi ESC supports a variety of secrets stores as sources – including HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, 1Password, and more – and it has an extensible plugin model that allows third-party secret stores.
+        - number: 3
+          description: Pulumi ESC makes it easy to integrate shared secrets and configurations into any application, tool, or CI/CD platform with a CLI, API, Kubernetes operator, and Typescript/Javascript, Python, and Go SDKs.
+Every value in an environment can be accessed from any execution environment.
+        - number: 4
+          description: Pulumi ESC leverages the same Pulumi Cloud identity, RBAC, Teams, SAML/SCIM, and scoped access tokens used for Pulumi IaC.
+Every environment is versioned with all changes fully logged for auditing.

 customer_quotes:
   tetrate: